vele616/monorepo/packages/jobboard/website/content/jobs/principle-backend-engineer-typescript-100-remote-cazana-XughT.md

 *   All the equipment you need to get the job done
 *   The ability to work where and when you want in order to get the job done (remote and flexible working welcome)
 *   A central London office and meeting space to use when you need it
-*   Access to free counselling, therapy and mental health support via[Spill](https://www.spill.chat/)
+*   Access to free counselling, therapy and mental health support via [Spill](https://www.spill.chat/)
 *   Access to free personal/ professional coaching via a trained internal coach
 *   Cycle to work scheme
 *   25 days holiday, all bank holidays off and any period of closure over Christmas also paid.